MidnattLantern/hidoc/README.md

 - The navigation bar will collapse when the size isn't wide enough to fit the content.
 This is achieved by implimenting the use of `Navbar.Toggle` and `Navbar.Collapse`.
 - `Navbar.Toggle` makes up the 'hamburger' button.
 - `Navbar.Collapse` wrap the items that should be hidden inside the 'hamburger' button.
+- Switch and route

+Sign-in page:
+---
+- This feature satisfy the "Sign-in" user story.
+- This page is located inside `src > pages > auth`.

 User stories: